 Table 1-1 lists all waterbodies, including the "impaired waters" within the boundaries of Westport's urbanized area.
 The impairments are based on the 2016 Massachusetts Integrated List of Waters produced by MassDEP every two years.
-This is the current approved list.
+This is the current approved list as of the date of this revision.
 Impaired waters are water bodies that do not meet water quality standards for one or more designated use(s) such as recreation or aquatic habitat.
 Within Westport's urbanized area, the Bread and Cheese Brook, the East Branch of the Westport River, Snell Creek, and Kirby Brook all have bacteria/pathogen impairments, which means that outfalls discharging here will automatically be ranked as a High Priority as discussed in Section 5.